India government presents bill to reserve 3rd of parliament seats for women | Politics

 - India

-It is the latest in a series of moves by the government that the ruling nationalist Bharatiya Janata Party (BJP) has projected as "pro-women" "There have been many debates in the past regarding women's reservation...and I appeal to lawmakers to support the bill," Modi said in parliament during a five-day special session which began on Monday.

-"We want more and more women to join the development process of the country," Modi said before his law minister presented the bill to lawmakers.
-Women account for almost half of India's 950 million registered voters but make for only 15% of parliament and about 10% of state legislatures, pushing the world's largest democracy to the bottom of the global list on gender parity in legislatures.
+"We want more and more women to join the development process of the country," Modi told a special five-day parliamentary session.
+Women make up almost half of India's 950 million registered voters but only 15% of parliament and about 10% of state legislatures, pushing the world's largest democracy to the bottom of global rankings on gender parity in legislatures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)